Why Your Dog Needs Healthy Fats in Their Diet

 7. Hormone Production & Cell Function: Fats are crucial for hormone synthesis and the structure of cell membranes.

 Like the meat and vegetables, I rotate through different oils for Laila’s fat source.
 I trim most of the fat from the cuts of meat I use in her food, then add a healthy fat.
 Unrefined coconut oil, avocado oil, and extra virgin olive oil are all great choices of healthy fats for your dog.
-Variety and balance is key.
+Variety and balance are key.

 Are you looking for ways to add healthy fats to your dog’s bowl?
 Please message me or leave a comment.